hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### Added address book download capability

+The address book may be downloaded from the network using this software.

 ### Addition of a REST api

 A REST api written in `node` is now available in this project.